Saryace/ggsoiltexture/README.md

 ```

 ## What do you need?
-Dataframe with three variables called:
+Dataframe or tibble with three variables called:
 - sand, as percentage
 - silt, as percentage
 - clay, as percentage